ansible/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

 3) Modify your policy to allow only the actions your tests use.
 Restrict account, region, and prefix where possible.
 Wait a few minutes for your policy to update.
 4) Run the tests again with a user or role that allows only the new policy.
 5) If the tests fail, troubleshoot (see tips below), modify the policy, run the tests again, and repeat the process until the tests pass with a restrictive policy.
-6) Open a pull request proposing the minimum required policy to the `testing policies <https://github.com/mattclay/aws-terminator/tree/master/aws/policy>`_.
+6) Open a pull request proposing the minimum required policy to the `CI policies <https://github.com/mattclay/aws-terminator/tree/master/aws/policy>`_.

 To start from the least permissive IAM policy: